looksoptimal/ScraperDotNet/Readme.md

 The application uses `appsettings.local.json` for configuration.
 Key settings include:

-- **ConnectionStrings:ScrapperContext**: SQL Server connection string
+- **ConnectionStrings:ScraperContext**: SQL Server connection string
 - **PageSaveLocation**: Directory to save downloaded content
 - **Ai**: Optional section - if removed, the app won't use AI
 - **Ai:OllamaModelName**: Name of the Ollama model to use (default: gemma3:12b)